If a voter choses to vote digitally in person (laptop/tablet)

 If a voter choses to vote digitally on their personal device remotely (phone/tablet/computer):

-4. The voter then confirms their eligibility by writing their name and confirming their age and that they have not voted yet this cycle.
+4. The voter then confirms their eligibility by writing their name and checking the box stating “I affirm these statements are true.”

 If so, there is an option for that.
 The voter will email firstname.lastname@example.org for further instructions.
 Then they will receive an email with their ballot.
 This email will be coming from a Democracy 21 email address.